Pro-China demonstrator wants Vancouverites to see other side of Hong Kong protests | CBC News

 The proposed bill would have allowed Hong Kong to send its residents to mainland China to face criminal charges.
 Critics say defendants extradited to the mainland might not have access to a fair trial in China, and fear Beijing could also use the law to crack down on dissidents.

-But Feng says the bill would have only affected a small number of people.
-And now that it's been suspended, he believes protestors in Hong Kong should stop their demonstrations because he doesn't think the bill will be reintroduced.
+But Feng believes the bill would have only affected a small number of people.
+And now that it's been suspended, he wants protestors in Hong Kong to stop their demonstrations because he doesn't think the bill will be reintroduced.

 However, protestors have called for a full withdrawal of the bill.
 They've also added to their demands, calling for an amnesty for demonstrators who have been arrested and demanding wider democratic reforms.